Mariners get older and younger in the bullpen with more roster moves

-The Mariners bullpen got a little older and a little younger at the same time on Friday afternoon with more roster shuffling to a unit that has been racked by injuries, inexperience and inconsistency.
+The Mariners bullpen got a little older and a little younger at the same time Friday afternoon with more roster shuffling to a unit that has been racked by injuries, inexperience and inconsistency.

-Seattle made the following moves:
+The Mariners made the following moves:

 - Aaron Fletcher, LHP, selected from alternate training site.